Hey

 I still had the crick in my neck, and now I remember how we got there.

 I remember all of that now.
 And I remember stepping into the cold, wet December air as I left Beau bending over the pool table, having bummed a cigarette from his friend Benjamin.
-Whose girlfriend, Amber was “som-air round here, find her fur me when you cain.”
+Whose girlfriend, Ansley was “som-air round here, find her fur me when you cain.”

-Amber was not in the backlot, but I’d find her eventually when I’d borrow a bump and a swipe of lip gloss.
+Ansley was not in the backlot, but I’d find her eventually when I’d borrow a bump and a swipe of lip gloss.
 For now, I fished around my grandmother’s purse for the hot pink translucent Bic, I’m sure I’d placed in here, when–

 “Safiya–” my ears perked up at the sound of my name.
 I looked into the dimly lit alleyway, to find Parker Turner, sitting on the back curb.
 Legs criss-cross applesauce, like he was waiting for me to tell him a story.